Give our tutorials a try.

 Business College hopefuls have also been tasked with writing a why essay, but in this case, it’s more about your fit than the schools’ offerings.
 Show how your own goals and interests align with the school’s programs and opportunities.
 But more importantly, demonstrate how your background and pathway to business school sets you apart from your peers.
 You’ll need to learn how to write a good value proposition eventually, so consider this essay your first foray into marketing—what issues do you care about when it comes to business, why are they important to you, and which Cornell program will help you both address them and achieve your goals?

-You can get an engineering degree at thousands of schools across the country, so why are you so keen to study at Cornell, specifically?
+You can get an Engineering degree at thousands of schools across the country, so why are you so keen to study at Cornell, specifically?
 Remember that your choices here aren’t set in stone, so don’t stress over your vision; just show that you’ve done your research.
-Maybe you fell head over heels for Cornell when you joined your older brother on his campus visit while you were still in grade school.
+Maybe Cornell’s Environmental Engineering program will propel you toward your dream career in city planning and hazardous waste management.
 Maybe there’s an alum who is doing what you aspire to do, and you want to follow in their footsteps!
-Whatever it is that draws you to Cornell, admissions wants you to describe that motivation and then connect it to your aspirations.
+Whatever it is that draws you to Cornell (besides Andy’s school spirit in The Office), admissions wants you to describe that interest and then connect it to your aspirations.

 This is a classic community essay, through and through.
 Admissions officers want to know not only that you value diversity, but which diverse perspectives you, specifically, will bring to the Cornell community.
 Where do you come from?
 What has shaped you as a person and how has that made your perspective unique?
 What you address can be reflective of larger cultural constructs or a trait specific to you and only you.
 Consider why your particular background or experience will be useful in an academic setting.
 How will it help inspire and/or inform others?
 Were you raised in an indigenous community?
 Do you identify as nonbinary?
 Have you lived on three different continents?
 What has influenced your identity?
 What do you believe and how will your worldview bring something of value to the engineering community at Cornell?